 Whether academically or financially distressed, repair of a school district is a long term complicated job.
 The nature of the problems, in a general way, might be similar in many cases.
 However, the solutions are most often specifically designed for that entity.
 In these cases, one size never fits all.

 Successful transformation from a non-functioning school district to one of efficiency and effectiveness relies on a series of steps that must take a portion of time that may not be accepted by the local community or school boards.
 Parents, in most cases, want their children to get the best education possible in the shortest possible time.
 Unfortunately, turning such a large vessel around cannot happen quickly.

-Are there schools and school districts that have changed the culture and the workings in a short time?
+Are there school districts that have changed the culture and the workings in a short time?
 There most certainly have been.
 We will explore those organizations in some detail in a succeeding chapter on “quick fixes.”
-Most distressed schools or districts have a habit of hanging on to old and failing ways.
+Most distressed school districts have a habit of hanging on to old and failing ways.

 Since almost all residents of the United States have had some sort of schooling, the populace has some ideas about how important their experiences were.
 Without an education, the citizenry is disadvantaged to the point of not being able to hold a job or to improve themselves over their lifetimes.
 Most people understand that and are willing, to some degree, to support local school districts with cash contributions called taxes.